-- source_ds (Dataset) Source dataset grid mapping. - var_names Optional variable name or sequence of variable names. - source_gm (GridMapping) Source dataset grid mapping. - xy_var_names Optional tuple of the x- and y-coordinate variables in source_ds.
-Ignored if source_gm is given.

-- target_gm (GridMapping) Optional target geometry.
-If not given, output geometry will be computed to spatially fit dataset and to retain its spatial resolution. - encode_cf (bool) Whether to encode the target grid mapping into the resampled dataset in a CF-compliant way.
+- source_ds Source dataset grid mapping. - var_names Optional variable name or sequence of variable names. - source_gm Source dataset grid mapping. - target_gm Optional target geometry.
+If not given, output geometry will be computed to spatially fit dataset and to retain its spatial resolution. - encode_cf Whether to encode the target grid mapping into the resampled dataset in a CF-compliant way.
 Defaults to True. - gm_name Name for the grid mapping variable.
 Defaults to "crs".
-Used only if encode_cf is True. - tile_size Optional tile size for the output. - is_j_axis_up (bool) Whether y coordinates are increasing with positive image j axis. - output_ij_names If given, a tuple of variable names in which to store the computed source pixel coordinates in the returned output. - compute_subset (bool) Whether to compute a spatial subset from dataset using out-put_geom.
-If set, the function may return None in case there is no overlap. - uv_delta (float) A normalized value that is used to determine whether x,y coordinates in the output are contained in the triangles defined by the input x,y coordinates.
-The higher this value, the more inaccurate the rectification will be.
+Used only if encode_cf is True. - tile_size Optional tile size for the output. - is_j_axis_up Whether y coordinates are increasing with positive image j axis. - output_ij_names If given, a tuple of variable names in which to store the computed source pixel coordinates in the returned output. - compute_subset Whether to compute a spatial subset from dataset using output_geom.
+If set, the function may return None in case there is no overlap. - uv_delta A normalized value that is used to determine whether x,y coordinates in the output are contained in the triangles defined by the input x,y coordinates.
+The higher this value, the more inaccurate the rectification will be. - interpolation Interpolation method for computing output pixels.
+If given, must be "nearest", "triangular", or "bilinear".
+The default is "nearest".
+The "triangular" interpolation is performed between 3 and "bilinear" between 4 adjacent source pixels.
+Both are applied only to variables of floating point type.
+If you need to interpolate between integer data you should cast it to float first. - xy_var_names Deprecated.
+No longer used since 1.0.0, no replacement.